tc39/proposal-temporal/docs/zoneddatetime.md

 Likewise, passing `'never'` to the `timeZoneName` or `offset` options controls whether the time zone offset (`+01:00`) or name annotation (`[Europe/Paris]`) are shown.
 If the time zone offset is shown, it is always shown rounded to the nearest minute.
+The `timeZoneName` option can additionally be `'critical'` which will add an additional `!` to the annotation, similar to `calendarName`.

-The string format output by this method can be parsed by [`java.time.ZonedDateTime`](https://docs.oracle.com/javase/8/docs/api/java/time/ZonedDateTime.html) as long as the calendar annotation is not output.
+The string format output by this method can be parsed by [`java.time.ZonedDateTime`](https://docs.oracle.com/javase/8/docs/api/java/time/ZonedDateTime.html) as long as the calendar annotation is not output and `'critical'` is not used.
 For more information on `Temporal`'s extensions to the ISO 8601 / RFC 3339 string format and the progress towards becoming a published standard, see [String Parsing, Serialization, and Formatting](./strings.md).

 Example usage: